MJCSRibeiro/Lanius_biomod2/README.md

 The script provided creates a temporary "Results" folder in the user's drive, found in "User\AppData\Local\Temp\".
 To access this folder it may be required to open the "Run" ("Executar" in portuguese) program and put in "appdata" as the folder you wish to open.

-including:
+The R script produces some files inside the temporary folder, including:
-  1. A ".txt" file containing the biomod2 model accuracy metrics
+  1. ".txt" files containing model accuracy metrics, variable importance for fitted models and predicted changes in the distribution caused by global change
-  2. Variable importance ".txt" files for all models fitted
+  2. ".asc" files that contain probability estimates for different models, binary presence-absence predictions and predicted range shifts in future scenarios

-  3. ".asc" files that contain probability estimates for different models and predicted range shifts
+Additionally, graphical outputs are also produced within the R Studio software.